Technology Update: Exceptional Hemodynamics & More Earn Trifecta GT FDA Approval; 7 Facts You Should Know

 Mechanical valves can be fairly efficient in terms of blood flow but all have a small backward leak which is designed to keep the valve free of clot – which is the major issue with mechanical valves – the requirement for lifelong anticoagulation.

 Most animal tissue valves consist of 3 leaflets made of animal tissue which are mounted on a metal and / or plastic frame, which is then sewn to the patient.
 The frame and leaflet construction takes up some space, which results in some obstruction to the flow of blood across the valve.
 Different valves are more or less efficient for a given size based on how big the stent is and how they are constructed.
 Because the leaflets are on the outside of the stent, the Trifecta GT valve tends to be more efficient than some other valves especially at small sizes.
 Overall, we believe valves with better hemodynamics allow for faster recovery of the heart after valve replacement, and may correlate with longer valve life.
 The jury is still out on the latter.
-We are actively studying this at the Valve Center at Cleveland Clinic.
+We are actively studying this.

 4. How does a valve with great hemodynamics benefit patients?